krzosa/lib_compiler/README.md

 ## Further plans

-My priority is to improve the C user API, harden the compiler, accommodate things that I didn't foresee and stuff like that.
+- **My priority is to improve the C user API, harden the compiler, accommodate things that I didn't foresee and stuff like that.**

-Sometime in the future I want to implement a bytecode backend so that the language can be used like Lua as a nice scripting language.
+- I want to implement a bytecode backend (in the future) so that the language can be used like Lua.

-I'm also considering the addition of overloaded procedures because it would greatly aid in writing macros.
+- New features are of second priority unless they are small and important but additionally I'm considering the addition of overloaded procedures because it would greatly aid in writing macros.

 # Language overview